shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Don’t you have arrows?”

-“I do.
-Here you go.”
+“I do.”
+Gra grunted. “…Here you go.”

 “Thanks.”
 Reesu pulled Robin Hood’s head out of Gra’s bag of holding.
 She tossed it in the air 30 feet from her, and a tentacle appeared on the ground where it would land, and tossed it back to her.
 She played catch with herself for a few minutes.
 Then Robin Hood’s eye popped out of its socket.